dszakallas/ldbc_snb_datagen_blogpost/readme.md

 **Smaller codebase** The Hadoop MapReduce library is fairly ceremonial and boilerplaty.
 Spark provides a higher-level abstraction that is simpler to work with, whilst still providing enough control on the lower-level details required for this workload.

 **Small entry cost** Spark uses HDFS under the hood, so a lot of the I/O code can be reused.
 The Hadoop and Spark frameworks are very close conceptually.
-Migration to Spark can, therfore, be completed with relatively small effort.
+Migration to Spark can, therefore, be completed with relatively small effort.
 Additionally, MapReduce and Spark jobs can be run on AWS EMR using basically the same hw/sw configuration, which facilitates straightforward performance comparisons.

-**Incremental improvements** Spark is a platform exposing many APIs for different workloads and operating on different levels of abstraction.
-Datagen may, therfore, intially utilise the lower-level, Java-oriented RDDs (which offer the clearest 1 to 1 mapping when coming from MapReduce) and gradually move towards DataFrames to support Parquet output in the serializers and maybe unlock some SQL optimization capabilities in the generators later down the road.
+**Incremental improvements** Spark exposes multiple APIs for different workloads and operating on different levels of abstraction.
+Datagen may, therefore, initially utilise the lower-level, Java-oriented RDDs (which offer the clearest 1 to 1 mapping when coming from MapReduce) and gradually move towards DataFrames to support Parquet output in the serializers and maybe unlock some SQL optimization capabilities in the generators later down the road.

 **OSS, commodity** Spark is one of the most widely used open-source big data platforms.
 Every major public cloud provides a managed offering for Spark.
 Together these mean that the migration increases the approachability and portability of the code.